0foo/study_notes/rhcsa-summary/topics/containers.md

 * `[user@host ~]$ cd ~/.config/systemd/user/`
 * `[user@host user]$ podman generate systemd --name web --files --new` : omit `--new` if you dont want the container to be deleted every time it stops
+    * cd to the user directory: ~/.config/systemd/user/  for user container services
+    * cd to root directory: /etc/systemd/system for root container services
 * `systemctl --user daemon-reload`
 * After the file is created, you must delete the container because systemd expects the container to be absent initially.
 * if generating it for root: simply run the above command in :  `/etc/systemd/system`
+* all the commands are the same for user containers as root but with `--root` flag
+    * `systemctl --user start container-web`
+    * Containers managed with the systemctl command are controlled by systemd. systemd monitors container status and restarts them if they fail.
+* still use `enable` to start when computer starts: `systemctl --user enable container-web` Do not use the podman command to start or stop these containers.
+Doing so may interfere with systemd monitoring.
 * The command `loginctl enable-linger <username>` is used to allow a user’s systemd user services to run even when that user is not logged in.
 * unit files located in: `~/.config/systemd/user/`
 * To control your new user services, use the systemctl command with the --user option